Claiming Tax Deductions

 Above-the-line deductions are deductions from your gross income.
 On your tax form, subtract the total above-the-line deductions from the gross income to get the adjusted gross income, or AGI.
 Everyone who fills out a Form 1040, whether they itemize or not, can claim above-the-line deductions.

 A standard deduction is an amount of money the IRS allows you to subtract from your AGI based on your filing status.
 If you itemize, you don't claim a standard deduction.
-In 2007, the standard deductions were
+In tax year 2019, the standard deductions were:

 Here is a list of itemized deductions that can be included in your taxes:

 - Job expenses that are not reimbursed by your employer: These include union dues, uniforms you're required to purchase and wear, and business-related vehicle expenses, such as gas and repairs.

 - Student loan interest that your parents pay: If your parents don't claim you as a dependent, you can deduct up to $2,500 of the interest your parents paid on a student loan for you.

 - Self-owned business: You can deduct office equipment, sales tax on business purchases, health insurance premiums, anything "necessary and ordinary" to perform your business.